There’s a specific kind of overwhelm that doesn’t come from crisis.

 Many adults minimize their own strain because they compare it to larger problems.

-But overwhelm is about capacity versus demand—not about comparison.
+But overwhelm is about capacity versus demand—not comparison.

 You can have a stable life and still carry more daily pressure than your system can comfortably hold.